-The application for Mandarin exchange teachers for the 2023-2024 academic year is now open.
+The application for Mandarin exchange teachers for the 2023-2024 academic year is now CLOSED.

-Please click here to apply.
-The application deadline for Mandarin exchange teachers is January 16, 2023 at 10:00PM Taiwan Time.
+The application deadline for Mandarin exchange teachers was January 16, 2023 at 10:00PM Taiwan Time.

 The Teachers of Critical Languages Program is sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs and implemented by American Councils for International Education.